mhusm/XD-MapsPolymer/readme.md

 Additionally, in the first one, the devices communicate via the server, while in the second is configured to use hybrid communication and thus uses peer-to-peer communication where supported.

 ## Installation
 This project requires [node.js](nodejs.org) and [bower](bower.io).
-It is assumed that you have both the Framework and the Examples folder in the same directory (as it is here in the repository).
+In a console, run the following commands in the root of the project.

 1. `npm install`
 2. `bower install`